 - 1. University of Rhode Island students have access to various support services including the Library, Online Student Support Center, the Academic Enhancement Center, Disability Services, Information Technology Support, counseling and financial aid resources. - a.
 The University Library allows students access to the journal articles needed to complete the program. - b.
 The Online Student Support Center offers general guidance for students enrolled in online programs. - c.
 The Academic Enhancement Center provides multiple forms of support, including online support from peer writing consultants. - d.
-The Office of Disability, Access and Inclusion provides academic accommodations to all students with a documented disability. - e.
+Disability services provides academic accommodations to all students with a documented disability. - e.
 Information Technology Support offers assistance with technology problems and URI's learning management system (Brightspace) has a 24/7 live chat. - f.
 The Counseling Center offers both individual and group therapy to students in need. - g.
 All students are eligible for financial aid to cover the tuition for both the University of Rhode Island and for Sodexo. - h.
 As online students, students enrolled in the program are unable to participate in university-sponsored health insurance since they are not able to utilize the on-campus health services facility. - 2.
 Sodexo also provides a variety of support services to the GP students. - a.
 A limited number of scholarships may be available from Sodexo; students must apply for these scholarships.
 Sodexo does not provide financial aid. - b.
 Students continuing to work at least 30 hours a week on Sodexo payroll may be eligible for tuition reimbursement, depending on the number of hours worked.
 Students are responsible to complete paperwork requesting this benefit and must seek approval from the Sodexo unit where they work. - c.
 Most clinical sites have access to a medical library.
 Students should have access to this service as well.
 If the articles are not available through the URI Library and there is a charge for articles ordered, the Graduate Program may be able to pick up any reasonable cost for materials related to supervised practice activities or assignments.
 Approval by the SEL Region Director and the GP Director must be obtained prior to ordering the material and a receipt must be provided in order to receive reimbursement. - d.
 Cost of meals and parking vary from facility to facility.
 Students are responsible for parking, meal costs, and any unanticipated costs related to the facility.
 Students may be eligible for the same benefits accorded to staff.

 - e.
 Liability insurance is provided by Sodexo for all students while they are completing the Supervised Experiential Learning rotations.
-This insurance covers only those activities that are part of the GP.

-- i.
-Students must have all medical record entries co-signed by the supervising dietitian.

-- ii.
-Any student engaging in outside consulting, or other professional practice, must obtain insurance for those activities on his/her own.

 - f.
 Students are required to pay for and carry health insurance throughout the program and are responsible for costs related to illness or injury while in a facility or supervised practice site.

 - g.
 Sodexo offers its salaried and administrative/clerical employees and Sodexo dietetic students access to the Employee Assistance Program (EAP).
 Eligible employees and their family members are automatically covered from the employee's date of hire.
 No enrollment is necessary.
 The EAP offers voluntary professional counseling services covering a wide range of personal and work-related problems such as:

 - i.
-Access to TELUS Health, a resource for work-life balance, phone # 1-888-267- 8126
+Access to TELUS Health, a resource for work-life balance, phone # 1-888-267-8126

 - ii.
 Emotional stress

 - iii.
 Financial matters

 - iv.
 Legal problems

 - v.
 Grief

 - vi.
 Child or spouse abuse

 - vii.
 Job stress

 - viii.
 Work-related issues

 - ix.
 Substance abuse